PJDude/dude/README.md

 # DUDE (DUplicates DEtector)

-GUI utility for finding duplicated files, delete or link them to save space.
+A cross-platform  GUI utility for finding duplicated files, delete or link them to save space.

 ## Features:
 - Scanning for duplicate files in **multiple designated folders** (up to 8).
 Optional "Cross paths" mode